Roy Foreman & Co Solicitors

 4. The right to object: you have the right to object to processing based on legitimate interests; and direct marketing.
 This right only applies in the following circumstances:

-• An objection to stop processing personal data for direct marketing purposes is absolute – there are no exception or grounds to refuse – we must stop processing in this context.
+• An objection to stop processing personal data for direct marketing purposes is absolute – there are no exceptions or grounds to refuse – we must stop processing in this context.

 • You must have an objection on grounds relating to your situation